 If your staff have an Indefinite Leave to Remain in or enter the UK they can continue to leave in the UK without having to apply to the EU Settlement Scheme.
 However, if your staff decide to apply for the EU Settlement Scheme and they have the latter and meet all other conditions they will get an indefinite leave to remain under the EU Settlement Scheme also known as the settled status.

-This mean that your staff who change their indefinite leave to remain for an indefinite leave to remain under the EU Settlement Scheme will be able to spend up to 5 years in a row outside the UK without losing their Settled status instead of the 2 years they have with their current indefinite leave to remain or enter and they will not have to pay or prove they have 5 years' continuous residence.
+This means that your staff who change their indefinite leave to remain for indefinite leave to remain under the EU Settlement Scheme will be able to spend up to 5 years in a row outside the UK without losing their Settled status instead of the 2 years they have with their current indefinite leave to remain or enter and they will not have to pay or prove they have 5 years' continuous residence.

 Having staff under 21 years old

-If your staff is under 21 yrs old they will be able to apply for settled or Pre-Settled status if they are an EU citizen or their parent, spouse, or civil partner is an EU citizen and they can apply based on the status their parent is eligible for and how long they live in the UK.
+If your staff is under 21 yrs old they will be able to apply for settled or Pre-Settled status if they are an EU citizen or their parent, spouse, or civil partner is an EU citizen and they can apply based on the status of their parent is eligible for and how long they live in the UK.

 If your staff decide to apply based on the status of their parent is eligible for they will need to prove their relationship to their parent when applying to the EU Settlement Scheme but you may not have to provide proof of residence with your application, However, the Home Office may decide to ask you to provide proof of residence before they make a decision on your application and if their application is successful they will get the same status as their parent.